shalstein/chat-with-the-rabbi/spec-js.md

 - [x] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
     1 admin clicks on appointment
-    2 clicking on an appointment in the appointment index will render a show resource via ajax 3 clicking on a user show user info
+    2 clicking on an appointment in the appointment index will render a show resource via ajax THis3 clicking on a user show user info
 - [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
-    1admin clicking on show all users will render ajax request on admin profile page 2clicking on upcoming appointments in the user show page will render index of upcoming appointments
+    This1admin clicking on show all users will render ajax request on admin profile page 2clicking on upcoming appointments in the user show page will render index of upcoming appointments
-- [ ] Include at least one has_many relationship in information rendered via JSON and appended to the DOM. admin clicking on user will see rabbis
+- [x] Include at least one has_many relationship in information rendered via JSON and appended to the DOM. admin clicking on user will see user info +  appointments
 - [ ] Use your Rails API and a form to create a resource and render the response without a page refresh. create Rabbi form on Rabbis index page
 - [ ] Translate JSON responses into js model objects.